Featured snippets are an important part of SEO.

 When creating your content, write short, simple sentences and paragraphs.

-This will keep your readers engaged and make your pages easier to read.
+This will help keep your readers engaged and make your pages easier to read.

 Plus, you will help Google understand your content to match it with user queries.